davlo199/MDFHPCode/README.md

 ## Manuscript

-The full latex file is availa
+The "manuscript" directory contains the submitted unblinded manuscript pdf, along with a .zip file as compiled by latex.

 ## Comments and/or Questions
 These should be directed to the corresponding authour Louis Davis (davislrs2000@gmail.com).